dthies/moodle-quizaccess_addreview/README.md

 This plugin changes the behaviour of the quiz after it is closed.
-Students that have not attempted the quiz at all will be able to attempt it once however the attempt will be submitted immediately before they have a chance to answer.
+Students that have not attempted the quiz at all will be able to attempt it once however the attempt will end immediately before they have a chance to answer.
+The attempt will appear for review according to the conditions set for normal attempts.

+The plugin is installed under mod/quiz/accessrules/addreview.
+To enable it for a particular quiz, the box for the rule under 'Additional restrictions' should be check.

 ## License ##